izibyosevictoire/Codewars/README.md

 "you will win" -->["you 3", "will 4", "win 3"]
 Your task is to write a function that takes a String and returns an Array/list with the length of each word added to each element .

+## Muximum multiple
+Given a Divisor and a Bound , Find the largest integer N , Such That ,

+Conditions :
+N is divisible by divisor
+N is less than or equal to bound
+N is greater than 0.